Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: Introduction

-In this paper, we propose LASSI-EE (\underline{L}LM-based \underline{A}utomated \underline{S}elf-correcting pipeline for generating parallel \underline{S}c\underline{I}entific codes for \underline{E}nergy \underline{E}fficiency), an automated LLM-based refactoring framework designed to generate energy-efficient parallel codes tailored to target execution platforms.
-LASSI-EE achieves improved energy efficiency through a multi-stage, self-correcting, iterative approach that considers the computing platform used for execution.
-The framework integrates real-time power profiling, energy-aware context generation, self-correction feedback loops for autonomous error resolution, and an LLM-as-a-Judge agent that provides automated screening of functional equivalence between the source and refactored codes.

-Generating energy-efficient parallel codes at scale could supply valuable training data for LLMs, but verifying correctness and efficiency remains difficult because traditional methods require costly tests, annotations, and expertise for complex HPC codes.
-While the LLM-as-a-Judge agent is not a substitute for formal verification, it enables practical, automated filtering at scale, offering a critical preliminary step toward robust verification frameworks for LLM-generated scientific codes.
+\textit{Code screening at scale where formal verification is not tractable.} Formal verification methods~\cite{siegel-mironova-avrunin-clarke:2006:symbolic, DBLP:conf/fm/BlomH14, abadi_verifying_2019, siegel_civl_2015} can rigorously prove equivalence for transformations within specified limits but are computationally expensive and not readily applicable to the diverse refactorings produced by LLM-driven code generation.
+At the same time, manual inspection is not scalable for large numbers of generated candidates.
+A practical, automated screening mechanism is therefore needed to filter out incorrect or semantically divergent implementations.

+\textit{Evaluating energy-aware generation under non-determinism.} LLM inference is non-deterministic, so the same prompt can produce different code on different runs.
+Evaluating energy savings under this scenario requires considering the distribution of outputs across multiple generation attempts, not single-run results.
+Existing metrics such as pass@$k$~\cite{chenevaluating2021} quantify correctness likelihood but do not capture expected energy savings.
+As a result, there is no principled way to evaluate energy-aware code generation methods under a given generation budget.

-LASSI-EE builds upon the original LASSI framework~\cite{LASSI}, which demonstrated that LLMs can translate code between CUDA and OpenMP by augmenting an LLM with domain context, self-prompting, and iterative self-correction feedback.
-While the original LASSI focused on cross-language translation and relied on heuristic human review for validation, LASSI-EE extends this foundation with novel components for energy optimization and automated evaluation: (1) real-time power profiling integration, (2) energy-aware context generation and refactoring plans with iterative prompting strategies tailored to energy optimization, and (3) an LLM-as-a-Judge agent for automated screening.
+To address the three challenges, we propose LASSI-EE (\textbf{L}LM-based \textbf{A}utomated \textbf{S}elf-correcting pipeline for generating parallel \textbf{S}c\textbf{I}entific codes for \textbf{E}nergy \textbf{E}fficiency), an automated refactoring pipeline that produces energy-efficient parallel codes tailored to a target execution platform.
+LASSI-EE builds upon the LASSI framework~\cite{LASSI}, which showed that domain context, self-prompting, and iterative self-correction augment pre-trained LLMs for translating parallel code between CUDA and OpenMP.
+While LASSI focused on cross-language translation and relied on heuristic human review for code validation, LASSI-EE extends this approach to energy optimization with automated code evaluation.

-To quantify the energy optimization capabilities of LLM-based code generation, we introduce energy-reduction@$k$, a new metric inspired by the established pass@$k$ metric~\cite{chenevaluating2021}, to evaluate beyond code correctness with a focus on energy efficiency.
-By providing quantitative guidance on the relationship between generation effort ($k$) and expected energy savings, this metric enables developers and researchers to make informed decisions about balancing computational costs of code generation against potential energy benefits.